pboivin/flou/README.md

 composer require pboivin/flou:v1.0.0-beta
 ```

-This will also install Glide as a Composer dependency.
+This also installs Glide as a Composer dependency.

 You can pull in the vanilla-lazyload library via a CDN: